PiotrekGa/PiotrekGa.github.io/_posts/2020-06-06-Mixture-Transition-Distribution.md

 ---
 published: false
 ---
-# 2020-06-06 Mixture Transition Distribution
+# 2020-06-06 Mixture Transition Distribution models
-_Model, usage and example_
+_Model explanation and usage example_

 ## Intention

-The intention of the article is to outline the Mixture Transition Distribution model.
+The intention of the article is to outline the Mixture Transition Distribution models.
 A reader will find here definitions of Markov Chain and MTD models and presentation of a Python package [mtd-learn](https://github.com/PiotrekGa/mtd-learn) for estimating them.
 This post does not intend to be exhaustive on the subject.
 References to more detailed sources will be listed at the end of the post.